Route 66 (TV series): Character profiles

 Glenn Corbett joined the series in 1963 as Lincoln "Linc" Case.

-Tod and Buz (and later, Linc) symbolized restless youth searching for meaning in the early 1960s.
+Tod and Buz (and later, Linc) symbolize restless youth searching for meaning in the early 1960s.
 The two men take odd jobs along their journey, like toiling in a California vineyard or manning a Maine lobster boat, bringing them in contact with dysfunctional families or troubled individuals in need of help.
-The lead characters are not always the focus of any given episode -- in fact, many, many episodes focus primarily on the guest characters in that particular episode, with Tod and Buz (or Linc) being secondary players who act as a catalyst for the episode's events.
+The lead characters are not always the focus of any given episode; in fact, many, many episodes focus primarily on the guest characters in that particular episode, with Tod and Buz (or Linc) being secondary players who act as a catalyst for the episode's events.
 Consequently, the backstories of the three main travelers are revealed only in occasional references across widely spaced episodes.

 Tod Stiles, portrayed by clean-cut Milner, is the epitome of the decent, honest, all-American type.
-Tod came from a background of wealth and privilege; his father owned a shipping company, and Tod's early years were spent in New York and Connecticut.
+Tod comes from a background of wealth and privilege; his father owned a shipping company, and Tod's early years were spent in New York and Connecticut.
 He attended Yale, but after the death of his father, Tod discovered that his father's business had essentially gone bankrupt.
-The only legacy left to Tod was a new Corvette.
+The only legacy left to Tod is a new Corvette.

-Buz Murdock, meanwhile, was an orphan who had worked with Tod's father as a laborer on one of his barges in New York City.
-After the death of the senior Mr. Stiles, and the subsequent collapse of his business, Tod and Buz decided to drive across America in search of work, adventure, and themselves.
+Buz Murdock, meanwhile, is an orphan who had worked with Tod's father as a laborer on one of his barges in New York City.
+After the death of the senior Mr. Stiles, and the subsequent collapse of his business, Tod and Buz decide to drive across America in search of work, adventure, and themselves.
 The working-class Buz (George Maharis) is looser, hipper, and more Beat Generation in attitude than Tod, though the two characters share a mutual respect.
 Subtle indications were given that the Buz character was intended to loosely embody Jack Kerouac in appearance and attitude.
 Kerouac, in fact, contemplated a lawsuit against Leonard, Silliphant, and Chevrolet for misappropriating the characters and theme from his iconic novel On the Road.